ayl-duke-dev-28/incident-response/README.md

 - timeline events
 - verification outcome

+The API can return recent incidents with `GET /incidents`, ordered by newest `created_at` first.
+That endpoint is the read model intended for local consoles and operational dashboards.

 Generated post-mortems include a metadata footer with runbook and verification status when available. `history.py` reads past post-mortems and boosts matches where the same runbook previously recovered the system.